 “Italy is one of the strongholds of supercars, and those vehicles are now disappearing from the streets,” says Giuliano Noci, associate dean of Milan Polytechnic’s business school.
 “This has a huge symbolic value and shows how deep the crisis is.”

-The exodus reflects weaker overall demand for high-end autos in the home of Ferrari and Maserati, Fiat’s (FI) most profitable brands.
+The exodus reflects weaker overall demand for high-end autos in the home of Ferrari and Maserati, Fiat’s (FI:IM) most profitable brands.
 Sales of super-luxury cars in Italy are forecast to plunge 47 percent to 593 vehicles this year from 1,116 in 2008, according to IHS Automotive (IHS), which predicts that sales won’t return to pre-crisis levels before 2016.

 Prime Minister Mario Monti’s government is implementing €20 billion in austerity measures as the country grapples with its €1.9 trillion debt.
 The economy has contracted for four straight quarters, and unemployment has surged to a near-13-year high as consumer spending and industrial output slump.